nubenetes/awesome-kubernetes/docs/kubernetes-storage.md

 - [medium.com/geekculture: Storage | Kubernetes](https://medium.com/geekculture/storage-kubernetes-92eb3d027282) A Deep Dive into Kubernetes Storage
 - [itnext.io: Temporary Storage for Kubernetes Pods](https://itnext.io/temporary-storage-for-kubernetes-pods-f8330ad8db88) Or emptyDir vs. container File System.
 Kubernetes applications might need some temporary storage that could be discarded after a container is stopped/removed.
 In this article, you will compare emptyDir and the container's local storage.
 - [==container-object-storage-interface.github.io: Kubernetes COSI==](https://container-object-storage-interface.github.io/) Kubernetes Container Object Storage Interface (COSI) is a standard for exposing object storage to containerized workloads running in Kubernetes.
 COSI is meant to be a departure from the CSI since the latter does not work well with object storage.
+- [containiq.com: Kubernetes Ephemeral Volumes & Storage | Tutorial](https://www.containiq.com/post/kubernetes-ephemeral-storage) In this article, we’ll discuss how Kubernetes handles ephemeral storage and learn how these volumes are provisioned in operating clusters.

 ## Kubernetes Storage Classes